winniewandia/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 2. Filter states by user input
 3. SQL Injection...
 4. a script that lists all cities from the database hbtn_0e_4_usa
+5. a script that takes in the name of a state as an argument and lists all cities of that state, using the database hbtn_0e_4_usa